-Colorado Native Plant Society

-Approach to Objecting to Final GMUG SCC
+Objection to Regional Forester’s Species of Conservation Concern List for the GMUG National Forest

+1. Objectors' Name and Address: a) Colorado Native Plant Society (CoNPS), 1536 Wynkoop Street, Suite 911, Denver, Co 80202. conpsoffice@gmail.com b) Gay Austin, [ ]

+2. Signature or other verification:

+3. Lead Objector: Brad Klafehn, Co-Chair, CoNPS Conservation Committee, brad@bradk.org, (303) 868-0497

+4. Plan revision being objected to, and name and title of responsible official: Grand Mesa, Uncompahgre and Gunnison National Forests Species of Conservation Concern Determination associated with Grand Mesa, Uncompahgre and Gunnison National Forests Revised Land Management Plan and Final Environmental Impact Statement.
+Reviewing Office: Chief of US Forest Service

+5. Statement of Issues: The Regional Forester Unjustifiably Denies Species Of Conservation Concern Designation To Many Deserving Vascular Plant Species on the GMUG Forest.

+a) The Regional Forester failed to list at least one endemic threatened plant found on the GMUG, the Grand Junction Milkvetch (Astralagus linifrolia), contrary to Forest Service Manual 2670.32(1) (“[a]ssist states in achieving their goals for conservation of endemic species”)

+b) The Regional Forester misapplied Criterion 2 of Forest Service Handbook 1909.12.52d(1)(f)(2), requiring both parts of Criterion 2 to be met, functionally turning the OR in the regulatory language into an AND.

+c) Contrary to Forest Service Manual 2670.44(5) (“ensure that planning for those species common to two or more forests is coordinated among concerned units”), the revised GMUG SCC list is inconsistent with SCC lists for neighboring forests, particularly the Rio Grande National Forest.

+d) Contrary to Forest Service Manual 2670.44(2) (“[c]oordinate regional programs with states and other federal agencies...concerned with the management of…sensitive species.”), the GMUG SCC list is also inconsistent with the Bureau of Land Management's “Species of Special Concern” lists for BLM Field Offices which immediately adjoin the GMUG.

+6. The Objection and Recommendations:

-The Gmug Unjustifiably Denies Species Of Conservation Concern Designation To Many Deserving Plant Species
+A) The Objecrtion: The Regional Forester Unjustifiably Denies Species Of Conservation Concern Designation To Many Deserving Vascular Plant Species on the GMUG Forest.

 We appreciate GMUG's acceptance of 10 plant species we had suggested be added to the list of Species of Conservation Concern (SCC) Thank you.

-We are confused, however, by the decision to reject other plant species from inclusion on the SCC.
+We are confused, however, by the decision to reject other plant species from designation as SCC.
 Given that the mandate of the Forest Service is to “maintain viable populations of all native...plant species” (Forest Service Manual 2670.22(2)) and to “[a]ssist states in achieving their goals for conservation of endemic species” (Forest Service Manual 2670.32(1)), it was disappointing to see that rare Colorado endemic plant species, found on the GMUG, have been excluded from the SCC.

 In addition, Forest Service guidance is to “ensure that planning for those species common to two or more forests is coordinated among concerned units.”
 (Forest Service Manual 2670.44(5)).
-Yet, a number of plant species are on the Rio Grande National Forest SCC, but have been excluded from the GMUG SCC.
+Yet, a number of plant species found on the Rio Grande National Forest SCC have been excluded from the GMUG SCC.
 The Regional Forester is expected to ensure consistency across forests.

 It also the Regional Forester's responsibility to “[c]oordinate regional programs with states and other federal agencies...concerned with the management of…sensitive species.”
-(Forest Service Manual 2670.44(2)) The Bureau of Land Management, however, has listed several species rejected by GMUG on BLM's “Species of Special Concern” for Field Offices immediately adjoining GMUG, yet these species have been rejected.
+(Forest Service Manual 2670.44(2)) The Bureau of Land Management, however, has listed several species rejected by GMUG on the agency's “Species of Special Concern” for Field Offices immediately adjoining GMUG, yet these species have been rejected.
 It is not clear why these inconsistencies have occurred in the GMUG plan.